 Step 1: Discover

 During this initial stage, our customers focus on identifying what to protect, which ZT pillars to focus on, and designing the initial roadmap for expanding the scope and maturity of their ZT implementation.
-Compliance, such as PCI DSS and SWIFT CSF, or risk management using NIST CSF or the CIS Top 20 Security Controls are typical business drivers.
+Compliance, such as Payment Card Industry Data Security Standard (PCI DSS) and SWIFT CSF, or risk management using NIST CSF or the CIS Top 20 Security Controls are typical business drivers.
 Our customers use these drivers to narrow the scope of their initial ZT plan to specific applications and business processes, thus making their plans more consumable.
 The executive sponsors and C-suite will be looking to measure strategic business benefits, such as a reduction in the number of breaches that require notification in the last 12 months.
 The operational team will focus on metrics that enhance visibility and planning.

 Forrester’s ZT architecture consists of multiple pillars or competencies, and it would be ridiculously expensive and high-risk to attempt to do it all at once.
 Getting buy-in from various key stakeholders can be difficult.
 The smart and effective approach to getting everyone to support ZT is to use an industry framework supported by internal metrics to identify which security competencies to address first and how to make that progression.